 - Upload files.

-Contributor, similar to writers for a website, they can edit posts but cannot publish them on their own; they require administrator review before publication.
+Contributors, similar to writers for the website, they can edit posts but cannot publish them on their own; they require administrator review before publication.

 - View all posts from other users.